 - Jerkass Has a Point: Frequently, each side has some perfectly valid criticisms, but each side refuses to listen to each other.

 - Knight of Cerebus: A rare nonfiction example, but Christopher Childs certainly qualifies along with filling the Jerk Ass tropes.
 His family's episode caused things to, rather than be funny Bigot vs. Bigot comedy that's usually the standard, contain little to no laughter but considerably more tear-jerking and/or rage-inducing moments.
-See for yourself.
+(The video has since been deleted.)

 - First, he brainwashes (and admits to purposely doing it) his children into believing his crazy "Christian" lifestyle where women should Stay in the Kitchen and men rule.

 - Dread sets in when halfway through, it becomes obvious that his replacement wife (Kim Beckman-Heskett) won't be able to fix his family while Lee-Ann Childs introduces rules that negatively impact the Beckman-Hesketts.